 Boot Manager is the start of the chain of trust.
 It cryptographically checks its own integrity during its startup.
 It then cryptographically checks the integrity of Windows Resume (if resuming from hibernation) before starting it.
-Windows Resume then checks the integrity of the Code Integrity crypto module, the operating system kernel, and other boot stage binary images.
 An RSA signature with a 2048-bit key and SHA-256 message digest are used.